Cheyney University

-Cheyney University of Pennsylvania is a public historically black university in Cheyney, Pennsylvania.
-Founded in 1837, it is the oldest university out of all historically black colleges and universities (HBCUs) in the United States.
+Cheyney University of Pennsylvania is a public historically black university in Cheyney, Pennsylvania, United States.
+Founded in 1837 as the Institute for Colored Youth, it is the oldest of all historically black colleges and universities (HBCUs) in the United States.
 It is a member of the Pennsylvania State System of Higher Education and the Thurgood Marshall College Fund.
 The university offers bachelor's degrees and is accredited by the Middle States Commission on Higher Education.